nyaray/shortie/README.md

 you to switch elixir version on a per-project basis.
 ASDF-VM can also handle other languages and some tools, check it out!

-Once you're ready to start working on shortie, `cd app`, to move into the application directory.
+The first thing you need to do is create an environment file with your connection strings and secrets and name them `.env-dev` and `.env-prod`, respectively.
+They should look something like this (with `$ENV` replaced by either `dev` or `prod`):

+    DATABASE_URL=ecto://postgres:postgres@db:5432/shortie_$ENV
+    SECRET_KEY_BASE=YOUR_BIG_SECRET_HERE
+    MIX_ENV=$ENV

+To generate your secret key base, run `mix phx.gen.secret` and copy/paste that value into the file, once per environment.

+Now you should be able to source the environment file you just created and fetch the dependencies, compile them and the application itself, in order to be able to run things and see that they work.
+It is a good idea to do each of the following in the specified order the first time you try out the code-test/test-code-run cycle, so that things are in place when they're needed.

+    . .env-$ENV
+    cd app
+    mix deps.get
+    mix deps.compile
+    mix compile
+    mix ecto.setup
+    mix test
+    mix phx.server

 You can run `mix ecto.setup` against your stack's database instance as the task will default to the dev env and create a schema in the database.
 Once you've done that you can enjoy hot reloading and other niceties one get's by running `mix phx.server` to start the application in dev mode.

+### Running in Development

+When developing shortie, it is cumbersome to deal with docker images, containers and the application stack if you're trying things out, but if you've deployed a stack locally, you can re-use the database container.

 ### Testing